 - Recognition that in certain situations, a healthcare professional may require immediate clinical assistance in order to make a life-saving intervention, in addition to ambulance transportation.

-- Obstetric emergencies get the required category priority response.
+- Obstetric emergencies get the required category 1 response.

 - Alternative transport options are identified where available and clinically suitable.

 The new system is being introduced during late July 2019, and your clinicians will notice a difference in the questions that they are being asked.
 The current system relies on healthcare professionals being fully aware of the detail of each type of ambulance response, in order to request the response required.
 The new system instead asks healthcare professionals to detail the clinical presentation and requirements of their patient.
 Call takers will use an electronic decision support tool developed by clinicians, to determine the most appropriate clinical level of response and time frame.
 The healthcare professional will be advised of the response determined and will of course still have an opportunity to request a higher response, if in their clinical judgement, one is required.